decretist/Dissertation/Chapter0/chapter0.md

-decision to pursue a dissertation project with a Digital Humanities component, but audited Matt Kirschenbaum's graduate Introduction to Digital Humanities course at the University of Maryland in Spring 2013, with the idea that an overview of the field would suggest a way forward.
+decision to pursue a dissertation project with a Digital Humanities component, but audited Matt Kirschenbaum's graduate Introduction to Digital Humanities course at the University of Maryland in Spring 2013, with the idea that an overview of the field might suggest a potential project.

 My first step was to obtain an electronic version of the *Decretum* text.
 In the mid- to late-1980s, Timothy Reuter and Gabriel Silagi